-Tim Montgomerie, Conservative Home, recently blogged that his readers had voted 'David Cameron's veto of the EU Treaty' as the political event of 2011.
-'Proposals for a Europe-only financial transactions tax are a bullet aimed at the heart of London', George Osbourne said in an article for the Evening Standard prior to the EU Council of Ministers meeting in December last year.
+Tim Montgomerie of the Conservative Home website, recently blogged that his readers had voted 'David Cameron's veto of the EU Treaty' as the political event of 2011.
+"Proposals for a Europe-only financial transactions tax are a bullet aimed at the heart of London," said George Osborne in an article for the Evening Standard prior to the EU Council of Ministers meeting in December last year.

 The World Health Assembly, May 2011.